lishiyo/twincore-prototype/memory-bank/v0/activeContext.md

   - Takes IngestionService as dependency
   - Methods for seeding initial mock data and custom data
   - Comprehensive tests with mocked dependencies
+- Admin API Router with endpoints for system operations:
+  - `POST /v1/admin/api/seed_data` for initializing the system with mock data
+  - `POST /v1/admin/api/clear_data` for clearing all data from the system
+  - Tests for both success and error cases
+- DataManagementService for system-wide database operations:
+  - Method for coordinating data clearing across all databases
+  - Proper separation of concerns from seeding functionality
+  - Tests with mocked dependencies

 ### What's Broken
 - Nothing currently broken